strawgate/C3-Inventory/README.md

 # Support

-If you're having issues with the content feel free to create issues in the repository or contact me on the BigFix forum.
+If you're having issues with the content feel free to create issues in the [Github Repository for this site](https://github.com/strawgate/C3-Inventory) or contact me on the [BigFix forum](https://forum.bigfix.com/users/strawgate).

 # Contributing